 State and Local Innovation Initiative – Request for Letters of Interest

-The J-PAL State and Local Innovation Initiative supports U.S. state and local leaders in using randomized evaluations to generate new and widely applicable lessons about which programs work, which work best, and why.
+The J-PAL State and Local Innovation Initiative is led by J-PAL North America, a research center at the Massachusetts Institute of Technology (MIT).
+The goal of the J-PAL State and Local Innovation Initiative is to support US state and local governments in using randomized evaluations to generate new and applicable lessons about which policies and programs work, which work best, and why.

-In Phase II of the competition, state and local governments that have partnered with a researcher from J-PAL’s network to design a high-quality randomized evaluation can apply for funding, typically in the range of $250,000-500,000, to carry out the evaluation.
-There will be multiple rounds of both Phase I and Phase II of the competition over five years.
+J-PAL’s network of researchers includes affiliated professors at more than 40 universities around the world, who use randomized evaluations to design, test, and improve programs and policies aimed at alleviating poverty.
+State and local governments that have partnered with a researcher from J-PAL’s network to design a high-quality randomized evaluation can apply for funding, typically in the range of $250,000-500,000, to carry out the evaluation.

-- The policy question or challenge that motivates the application.
-In describing the challenge, it would be beneficial to provide some evidence of the challenge, including any relevant statistics.
+- The problem.
+The policy question or challenge that motivates the application.
+Please provide some evidence of the challenge, including any relevant statistics.

-- The names and titles of the main contact(s) for this application.
+- Contact information.
+The names and titles of the main contact(s) for this application.

 Please send letters of interest to [email protected].
 Letters must be submitted by an authorized representative of a U.S. state or local government (including states, counties, cities, and other municipalities).